 The Florida Legislature created the FSU College of Medicine with clear legislative mandates concerning the structure, mission, and service to the State of Florida.
 In May of 2001, the inaugural class of 30 students was admitted.
 Following the initial provisional accreditation in October of 2002, the FSU COM was granted full accreditation by the Liaison Committee on Medical Education (LCME) in February 2005.
 FSU COM became the first new allopathic medical school established in the United States in over twenty years.
 In July of 2003, the inaugural class began clerkship rotations in the regional campuses located in Orlando, Pensacola, and Tallahassee.
 The Sarasota Regional Campus was added in July 2005, along with a Rural Medical Education Program in Marianna, Florida.
 In July 2006, the Tallahassee Regional Campus expanded to include training for a limited number of third year students in Thomasville, Georgia.
 In July 2007, the COM's last two regional campuses located in Daytona Beach and Ft.
 Pierce accepted their first group of third year students.
-In addition, the FSU-Isabel Collier Read Medical Campus opened in Immokalee, Florida, offering clerkships for third and fourth year medical students from all six regional campuses and rural rotations for residents from the FSUCOM Family Medicine Residency at Lee.
+In addition, the FSU-Isabel Collier Read Medical Campus opened in Immokalee, Florida, offering clerkships for third and fourth year medical students from all six regional campuses and rural rotations for residents from the FSUCOM Family Medicine Residency at Lee Health.
 The campus focuses on serving populations consistent with the FSUCOM mission.

 The first postdoctoral fellow was accepted to the Isabel Collier Read Medical Campus in 2008 in affiliation with the Healthcare Network.
-The Fellowship has expanded into a consortium consisting of primary care clinics at Healthcare Network and the Lee Health System along with FSUCOM Isabel Collier Read Medical Campus in 2019.
-The Isabel Collier Read Medical Campus is home to the FSU Center for Child Stress & Health, established in 2016.
-The Center is part of SAMHSA's National Child Traumatic Stress Network and serves as a resource, training and research center.
+The Fellowship has expanded into a consortium consisting of primary care clinics at Healthcare Network and the Lee Health System along with the Center for Child Stress & Health (CCSH).
+The CCSH is an affiliate of SAMHSA's National Child Traumatic Stress Network and serves as a resource, training and research center.

-HOW WE'RE UNIOUE
+HOW WE'RE UNIQUE